EIT Spectroscopy of Rydberg Levels Dressed by Linearly Polarized RF fields: Complementary Angular Response for Two Types

-we obtain the required transformation to the hyperfine basis.
-A measure for the strength of an optical $\pi$-transition from a particular state $\ket{J'F'm_F'}$ of the $i$-level (i.e., $J'=3/2$) to a state of the lower dressed Ryd\-berg manifold can now be found (see Supplementary Note 1):
+Using the expansion \eref{eq:expansion}, a measure for the strength of an optical $\pi$-transition from a particular state $\ket{J'F'm_F'}$ of the $i$-level (i.e., $J'=3/2$) to a state of the lower dressed Ryd\-berg manifold can now be found (see Supplementary Note 1 \cite{suppcite}):

 The first 3-$j$ symbol of \eref{eq:3j} vanishes if $|m_J|>J'$.
-An optical field co-polarized with the linear RF dressing field can therefore not couple any of states of the $P_{J'=3/2}$ $i$-level manifold to the dressed Rydberg states with $m_J=\pm 5/2$.
-The EIT spectrum will hence not display a central peak.
+An optical field co-polarized with the linear RF dressing field can therefore not couple any states of the $P_{J'=3/2}$ $i$-level manifold to the dressed Rydberg states with $m_J=\pm 5/2$---the central states in \fref{fig:r1r2}(c).
+As a result, the EIT spectrum obtained from probing the RF-dressed Rydberg states will not display a central peak.